About the college

 Accommodation and meals

-Under normal circumstances the college is able to accommodate for the first year of study all those requiring accommodation in college housing.
+Under normal circumstances the college tries to accommodate for the first year of study all those requiring accommodation in college housing.

-Mansfield College offers housing for new graduates in a number of different buildings located around Oxford.
+Mansfield College currently offers housing for new graduates in a number of different buildings located around Oxford.
 Most of the available accommodation is located on the Abingdon road (south of the town centre), or the Cowley road (east of the town centre), approximately a 25 minute walk from the main college site.
+A number of University rooms in Castle Mill are also nominated each year for Mansfield students.
 All of the buildings offer the facilities needed for a graduate student to study at Oxford.

 Further information on accommodation at Mansfield College is available on the college website.